-Flying drones during and after twilight require not just a waiver from the FAA (Federal Aviation Administration) but also some good anti-collision lights.
+Flying drones during and after twilight no longer require a waiver from the FAA (Federal Aviation Administration).
+However, some good anti-collision lights are mandatory.
 Most drones already have in-built lighting systems but they do not suffice and are hardly visible from a distance.
 The FAA has even listed specific requirements for anti-collision lights.
 Given below are some of the best ones on the market.

 The different types of drone lighting